Katka92/rh-che/theia-tests/README.md

 The tests are end-to-end tests that should represent Happy path through a product.
 Current flow is following:

 - Login
-- Create Che 7 workspace with console-java-simple stack
+- Create Che 7 workspace based on Che 7 stack with console-java-simple project
 - Add Java Language Support plugin
 - Start and open workspace
 - Open file in editor